 - Finding marketing actions to reach your customers.

 - Retain your customers and continue to develop a portfolio of customers.

 How to write a prospecting plan?

-As you can imagine, prospecting is not the same as it was 20 years ago.
-There are many factors to take into account especially since the arrival of digital.
+As you can imagine, prospecting is not the same as it was 20 years ago and sales tactics have evolved.
+There are many factors to take into account especially since the arrival of digital prospecting.